prefix-dev/rattler-build/docs/tutorials/python.md

 ## A Python package with compiled extensions

 We will build a package for `numpy` – which most definitely contains compiled code.
-Since compiled code is `python` version specific, we will need to specify the `python` version explictly.
+Since compiled code is `python` version-specific, we will need to specify the `python` version explictly.
 This is most easily done with a "variant config" file:

 ```yaml title="variant_config.yaml"